MicrosoftDocs/patterns-practices/patterns-practices/guide/sharing-code-between-silverlight-and-wpf.md

       </Target>
 ```

+> [!NOTE]
-**Note:** This example assumes that your desktop projects are located in a folder named Desktop.
+> This example assumes that your desktop projects are located in a folder named Desktop.
 MSTest.exe is only able to run unit tests that are targeting the desktop version of the .NET Framework, so Silverlight test assemblies are excluded.

 ## Contrasting Silverlight and WPF

 Silverlight and WPF both allow you to develop rich user experiences based on XAML and the .NET Framework.
 However, there are some differences between these platforms, and these differences have to be carefully considered when transitioning an application between Silverlight and WPF or when building an application that targets both WPF and Silverlight.

+> [!NOTE]
-**Note:** This topic describes differences between Silverlight 4 and WPF that is part of the .NET Framework 4.0.
+> This topic describes differences between Silverlight 4 and WPF that is part of the .NET Framework 4.0.
 These differences are expected to be reduced in future versions of Silverlight and WPF.

 ## Silverlight and WPF Architectural Overview